Guin-Kiwi/EasyPass/README.md

 	```python

 	```
+- **Password validation** The password must meet all the requirements in order to be valid as a password
+1. minimum 4 characters
+2. contain no spaces

 - **Password strength requirements:** Depending on how many of the requirements the password is fulfilling, we deem it weak, medium or strong.

   Requirements:
 1. At least one lowercase letter
 2. At least one uppercase letter
 3. At least one special character
-4. The password must not contain spaces
-5. The password must be at least 8 characters long
+4. The password must be at least 8 characters long

 **Criteria**